tryton-vanmeer/dotfiles/README.md

 ```

-Personal dotfiles managed by Ansible.
+Dotfiles and system configuration managed by Ansible.

 Execute `bootstrap.sh` to run the playbook.